vegeta897/jukebox/assets/ideas.md

 - Weighting video selection to encourage variety
     - Have videos() select 100, then weight them in javascript
     - Use play_count, vote_count, and last_played (and date_added?)
     - System must not result in all the "bad" videos constantly coming up
         - Consistently not voting for a bad video should decrease its chances
         - Maybe add a 'rating' column to the DB
 - Idle games/activities embedded on the page
     - Whiteboard or some way to mark up the video, maybe placing "stickers"
     - Generated trivia/math/misc questions?
     - Jackpot won by guessing the exact number of seconds that the total playtime of the selection is?
     - Kudo bank to gain interest?
 - Multiple color themes with selector
+- Animate random synced events like a bird flying in and landing on a button
+    - Click bird to shoo (also synced, and get kudos)
+    - Use flash to animate them, flat colors with .gif format
+        - Flying in/away animation uses large gif positioned in the right spot